RadBus/radbus.github.io/index.md

 ## The Web App

 You can tap into the power of RadBus right now using our full-featured web client.
-It works on your desktop and your phone so you can use it wherever you go.
+It works on your desktop, tablet, and phone - so you can use it wherever you go.

 > Try it out!
 [www.radbus.io](https://www.radbus.io)